 Concordia Student Nightline (students only): Connect with listening services run by Concordia students for those in need of aid, support or just to talk.
 Available Wednesday to Saturday from 6 p.m. until 3 a.m.
 514-848-7787

 Peer Wellness Ambassadors (students only): Wellness Ambassadors are Concordia students, offering active listening services and weekly themed discussions, events and activities to connect.
 For a full schedule of services, visit the Zen Den calendar.

-EmpowerMe: Undergraduate students enrolled in the Concordia Student Union health plan can connect 24/7 with a number of professionals with various domains of expertise, including psychology, psychotherapy, social work, nutrition, etc., to support them and respond effectively to their diverse needs.
+EmpowerMe: Undergraduate students enrolled in the Concordia Student Union health plan, as well as undergraduate and graduate Concordia international students, can connect 24/7 with a number of professionals with various domains of expertise, including psychology, psychotherapy, social work, nutrition, etc., to support them and respond effectively to their diverse needs.
 1-833-628-5589

-Wellness Together Canada (in Canada): Wellness Together Canada provides free online educational resources, tools, connections to trained volunteers, group coaching, group mindfulness practice and more.
+Wellness Together Canada: Wellness Together Canada provides free online educational resources, tools, connections to trained volunteers, group coaching, group mindfulness practice and more.
 Register and complete a short survey to find resources tailored to you.
 You can also text or call: Youth text WELLNESS to 686868; adults text WELLNESS to 741741; or call 1-866-585-0445.
 This service is funded in part by the Government of Canada.